Cian Foley BSc, PG Dip, QQI Level 6 Sports Nutrition (Distinction)

 After graduating from the diploma, Cian began liaising with local companies and agencies, advising on their Internet Marketing strategies and online offerings.
 He created and delivered courses to local enterprise office clients on the subjects of social media marketing, internet technologies and search engine optimisation (SEO) and delivered solutions for a large array of clients during this period.

 With the success of the books and the luxury of being self-employed, Cian gave of his time to another passion of his: the memory of Thomas Francis Meagher, his creation of the Irish National Flag and the symbolism of peace between Irish Catholics and Protestants, which is represented by the colours of the flag.
 He assembled and chaired a committee that subsequently organised the very first 1848 Tricolour Celebration in Waterford, which commemorates the very first unfurling and raising of the Irish flag on March 7th 1848 by Thomas Francis Meagher at 33 The Mall, Waterford City.
 This annual celebration was chaired by Cian for the first two years and, in the second year, he had the honour of securing a visit from the then Governor of Montana, Brian Schweitzer to Waterford City.
-During his time on the committee, Cian liaised with the Waterford City council with regards to the naming of the new Waterford bridge ‘The Thomas Francis Meagher Bridge.’
+During his time on the committee, Cian liaised with the Waterford City council with regards to the naming of the new Waterford bridge ‘The Thomas Francis Meagher Bridge,‘ which finally happened in 2015.

 Cian’s life changed drastically at this point.
-With the time he was spending on work, raising kids, and involved running the 1848 Celebration, his health suffered as Cian had become chronically obese over the course of many years of not making the time to exercise and eat correctly.
+With the time he was spending on work, raising kids, and involved running the 1848 Celebration, his health suffered as Cian had become chronically obese over the course of many years of not making the time to exercise and supporting his body with adequate nutrition.
 He was suffering under the stresses and pressures of his commitments.
 Something had to give and it was then that he took a back seat on the 1848 Committee in order to make time to focus on his personal wellbeing, fitness and health.
 At the age of 35, Cian was suffering from various pains in joints and a worrying recurring chest pain.
 He went to see his friend and family doctor, Dr. Mark Rowe, in the Waterford Health Park clinic and was hooked up to an ECG machine to try and determine the cause of pains in his chest.
 Luckily the scans showed nothing serious, but it was enough of a wake-up call to force him to begin focussing earnestly on his health.

 In 2011, Cian and his wife Nicola took part in the Inca Challenge, in order to raise funds for the Irish Red Cross.
 This was the first stage of his transformation.
-Soon after, with the help of one of his best friends, Kieran O’Sullivan, Cian took up Kettlebell Sport (Girevoy Sport).
-Over the course of a number of years Cian became proficient in the discipline of Amateur Long Cycle, which involves cleaning and jerking 2x24kg kettlebells repeatedly, performing as many repetitions as possible in 10 minutes.
-He made it onto the Irish team in 2013 and improved dramatically as he focussed more and more on dieting and training.
+Soon after, with the help of one of his friends, Kieran O’Sullivan, Cian took up Kettlebell Sport (Girevoy Sport).
+Over the course of a number of years, Cian became proficient in the discipline of Amateur Long Cycle, which involves cleaning and jerking 2x24kg kettlebells repeatedly, performing as many repetitions as possible in 10 minutes.
+He made it onto the Irish team in 2013 and improved dramatically as he focussed more and more on sports nutrition and training.
 His first international success was winning a bronze medal in the <95kg category in the European championships in 2013.
 In 2014, Cian won <85kg category the Pan-American championships at the Arnolds in Columbus Ohio scoring a PB of 91 reps, and managed to get into the company of his boyhood hero, Arnold Schwarzenegger and listen to him talk and reminisce for over an hour at the event.

 Soon after this event, he suffered a back injury, due to over training, and as a result could not compete for 6 months.
 He managed to rehabilitate enough to compete at the World championships in Hamburg later that year through rigorous terrain running in the local Comeragh mountains, where he developed a fond love for the beautiful Coumshingaun lough.
 Cian placed 4th in that event narrowly missing out on Bronze.
 In 2015, Cian (at 39) had great success with the sport and won the national, European and World championships in the mens amateur long-cycle <85kg bodyweight division.